DmitryKrinitsyn/money-transfer/README.md

 # money-transfer

-# Java 8 JDK/JRE required
+# Java 8 or later JDK/JRE required

 How to start the money-transfer application
 ---